 Pop up the bonnet and make sure the brake fluid reservoir and oil are topped up.
 Sufficient levels of both oil and fuel are required for the garage to conduct an emissions test.
 Your car may be turned away if not properly topped-up, or if the brake fluid is contaminated.

-Your car must also have a fully functional speedometer in order to pass the MOT.
+Your car must also have a fully functional speedometer to pass the MOT.

 Before the MOT test, take a look at the front seats to make sure they’re securely anchored and don’t move around when they’re not supposed to.
 Front and rear seatbacks should be able to lock into the upright position

-Give your horn a quick toot to make sure it’s in good voice.
+Give your horn a quick toot to make sure it's working.
 The horn should be audible and easily accessible from the driving position.

 Check your mirrors.
 A car must have an internal rear-view mirror and at least one driver’s side mirror to pass the MOT.
 They should be positioned to be clearly visible from the driver’s seat.

-See how fault prone a car is before you buy it.
-Enter the model into our reliability checker to find out what parts are most likely to breakdown.
+See how fault-prone a car is before you buy it.
+Enter the model into our most reliable cars checker to find out what parts are most likely to break down.